onnx/onnx-mlir/docs/Dialects/onnx.md

 | Operand | Description |
 | :-----: | ----------- |
-`input_sequence` | memref of any type values or tensor of any type values
+`input_sequence` | SeqType of tensor of 8-bit unsigned integer values values or SeqType of tensor of 16-bit unsigned integer values values or SeqType of tensor of 32-bit unsigned integer values values or SeqType of tensor of 64-bit unsigned integer values values or SeqType of tensor of 8-bit signless integer values values or SeqType of tensor of 16-bit signless integer values values or SeqType of tensor of 32-bit signless integer values values or SeqType of tensor of 64-bit signless integer values values or SeqType of tensor of 16-bit float values values or SeqType of tensor of 32-bit float values values or SeqType of tensor of 64-bit float values values or SeqType of tensor of stirng type values values or SeqType of tensor of 1-bit signless integer values values or SeqType of tensor of complex type with 32-bit float elements values values or SeqType of tensor of complex type with 64-bit float elements values values or memref of any type values

 #### Results:

 | Result | Description |
 | :----: | ----------- |
-`length` | memref of any type values or tensor of any type values
+`length` | tensor of 64-bit signless integer values or memref of any type values

 ### `onnx.Shape` (ONNXShapeOp)